E

 Implementing Department / Institution:

-Individual exchange programs with each contracting faculty or graduate school.
+Individual exchange programs with each contracting school or graduate school.

 Language Training, Overseas Seminars, etc.